zogzog/cubicweb/doc/tutorials/advanced/part02_security.rst

 Now, let's implement that!

-Proper security in CubicWeb is done at the schema level, so you don't have to bother with it in views: users will only see what they can see automatically.
+Proper security in CubicWeb is done **at the schema level**, so you don't have to bother with it in views: users will only see what they can see automatically.

 .. _adv_tuto_security: